jac-client Reference#

 }

-# Single-statement form (no braces)
+# Single-statement form (no header, no braces)

 sv import from .database { connect_db }